Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Stripped stars

 \subsection{Inferred hydrogen profiles in SMC WR stars}

 In this section, we compare stellar models with various hydrogen profile slopes to the observed single and binary SMC WR stars.
 On average, the apparently single SMC WR stars are more hydrogen rich than their binary counterparts by $\Delta X_\mathrm{s} > 0.1$ (Tables \ref{tab:binaries} \& \ref{tab:singles}).
-Naively one might expect that these more hydrogen-rich stars are also cooler, since hydrogen-free stars move towards the helium main sequence.
+Naively one might expect that these more hydrogen-rich stars are also cooler, since hydrogen-free stars move toward the helium main sequence.
 Surprisingly, the observed temperatures show the opposite trend.

 Our method is exemplified by Fig.\,\ref{fig:dxdq_teff11}, where we compare our models with the apparently single star SMC\,AB11.
-In this figure, each `star' symbol represents a model with a helium core and a hydrogen profile which follows from the the adopted slope $dX/dQ$ and the surface hydrogen abundance $X_\mathrm{s}$, which is chosen close to the observed one, $X_\mathrm{s, \, obs}$.
+Each model in this figure has a helium core and a hydrogen profile which follows from the adopted slope $dX/dQ$ and the surface hydrogen abundance $X_\mathrm{s}$, which is chosen close to the observed one, $X_\mathrm{s, \, obs}$.
 The mass of the models is chosen such that their luminosity matches the observed luminosity.
 We consider hydrogen profile slopes in the range of $1 < dX/dQ < 35$.

 Fig.\,\ref{fig:dxdq_teff11} demonstrates that models with shallow slopes ($dX/dQ < 4$), which contain more hydrogen, are far cooler than the observed WR star.
 The $dX/dQ$ range in which models with a surface hydrogen mass fraction of $X_\mathrm{s, \, obs} \pm 1\sigma$ are able to reproduce the observed temperature $T_\mathrm{*, \, obs} = 89$\kk covers $7 < dX/dQ < 35$ with a best-fitting value of $dX/dQ \simeq 20$.
 These values are much higher than in the example model we showed in Fig.\,\ref{fig:schematic_dxdq}, where we found $ dX/dQ = 2.1$ for a star at the end of core hydrogen burning.